tesla3/sata_attention/README.md

 # sata_attention

-Proof-of-concept implementation of symmetry-aware Taylor-approximated attention, as proposed in "[Self-Attention at Constant Cost per Token via Symmetry-Aware Taylor Expansion](paper.pdf)" (Heinsen and Kozachkov, 2026).
+Reference implementation of **symmetry-aware Taylor-approximated attention**, as proposed in "[Self-Attention at Constant Cost per Token via Symmetry-Aware Taylor Expansion](paper.pdf)" (Heinsen and Kozachkov, 2026).

-We show that scaled dot-product attention is efficiently computable to arbitrary precision at constant cost per token, achieving orders-of-magnitude reductions in memory use and computation.

-Our work enables unbounded token generation at modest fixed cost, opening a new avenue for reducing the infrastructure and energy demands of large-scale Transformer models.
+We show that scaled dot-product attention is efficiently computable to arbitrary precision at constant cost per token, achieving orders-of-magnitude reductions in memory use and computation compared to the conventional formulation.
+Our work enables unbounded token generation at modest fixed cost, for substantially reducing the infrastructure and energy demands of large-scale Transformer models.

 ## Key Insight